-Sudbury Rowing Club welcomes new members whether you have never rowed before and are seeking a new activity, or have rowed in the past and would like to return to the sport.
+Sudbury Rowing Club welcomes new members whether you’ve never rowed before and are seeking a new activity, or have rowed in the past and would like to return to the sport.

 We have two routes to club membership and only one essential criterion – that you can swim 50m.